 Sometimes there can be a 'race' to file for divorce because either England or Spain is viewed as more beneficial to one party over the other in a particular case.
-If there is likely to be any dispute between your and your spouse it is important you take advice at an early stage and if you do decide to divorce in England you should file the paperwork swiftly.
+Spain (like most EU states) will generally give priority to the first proceedings issued (although there may be exceptions) whereas England will look at which country has the 'closest connection' with the family.
+If there is likely to be any dispute between you and your spouse it is important you take advice at an early stage and if you do decide to divorce in England you should file the paperwork swiftly".